The generalized Frobenius problem via restricted partition functions: Introduction

 \begin{proposition} Let $\a=(a_1,\ldots,a_n)$ be a vector of relatively prime positive integers, and let $m=\lcm(\a)$.
 For $1\le i\le n$, let $d_i=\gcd(\a_{-i})$, and let $p=d_1\cdots d_n$.
 Then \begin{enumerate} \item $f(\a; t)$ is a quasi-polynomial of period $m$, and the leading term of all of the constituent polynomials is

 \item If $d_i=1$ for all $i$, then the leading two terms of all of the constituent polynomials are

 \item For sufficiently large $s\in\Zo$, $f\big((s+1)p\big)>f(sp)$. \end{enumerate} \end{proposition}

-\begin{remark} Combining Proposition \ref{prop:pf}(2) and Theorem \ref{thm:f} allows us to compute the leading two terms even when $d_i>1$, though the second term will now depend on the constituent polynomial: given $i$ and $t\equiv i\pmod p$, compute $r\in\Zo$ such that $t\equiv r\pmod p$ and $f(\a;t)=f(\a;t-r)$, using Theorem \ref{thm:f}(1) and (2).
+\begin{remark} Combining Proposition \ref{prop:pf}(2) and Theorem \ref{thm:f} allows us to compute the leading two terms even when $d_i>1$, though the second term will now depend on the constituent polynomial: given $t\in\Zo$, compute $r\in\Zo$ such that $t\equiv r\pmod p$ and $f(\a;t)=f(\a;t-r)$, using Theorem \ref{thm:f}(1) and (2) ($r$ depends only on $t$ mod $p$).
 Let $s\in\Z$ be such that $t=sp+r$, and then

 by Theorem \ref{thm:f}(3).
-The two leading terms of $f(\a';s)$ are given by Proposition \ref{prop:pf}(2), and then these can be used to compute the two leading terms of $f(\a;t)$ as a polynomial in $t$, by substituting $s=(t-r)/p$. \end{remark}
+The two leading terms of $f(\a';s)$ are given by Proposition \ref{prop:pf}(2), and then these can be used to compute the two leading terms of $f(\a;t)$ as a quasi-polynomial in $t$, by substituting $s=(t-r)/p$.
+The second leading term will depend on $t$ mod $p$. \end{remark}

 In the next section, we prove Theorem \ref{thm:f}, Theorem \ref{thm:g}, Proposition \ref{prop:extremal}, and Proposition \ref{prop:pf}.
 Then we conclude with some open questions.